 Bristol Airport opened in 1930 but moved to its current location in North Somerset in 1957.
-Today, Bristol is the South West’s largest airport, and the fifth busiest in the UK outside London.
-One of the country’s fastest growing airports in recent years, Bristol Airport handled over 5.9m passengers in 2012.
+Today, Bristol is the South West’s largest airport; England’s third largest regional airport; and the fifth busiest in the UK outside London.
+One of the country’s fastest growing airports in recent years, Bristol Airport handled 6.76m passengers in 2015.
+For more information visit our news item (8 January 2016).

 Over 100 destinations are served direct and many hundreds more are accessible via frequent daily flights to international hubs such as Amsterdam, Paris Charles de Gaulle and Brussels.
-Eleven airlines operate scheduled services to and from Bristol Airport, including Air France, bmi regional, KLM and Brussels Airlines.
-Bristol is also a major base for easyJet and Ryanair which serve a total of more than 70 destinations from the Airport.
-A range of other airlines operate services across the UK and Europe, including Aurigny, Blue Islands, and Flybe.
-In addition, Aer Lingus offers two daily flights to Dublin, providing convenient access to onward connections to the USA.
+Many airlines operate scheduled services to and from Bristol Airport, including Aer Lingus, Aurigny, Blue Islands, bmi regional, Brussels Airlines, easyJet, KLM, Ryanair Thomas Cook Airlines, Wizz Air and Wow Air.

 The Airport Environmental Improvement Fund (known as the Bristol Airport Local Community Fund) has been established to invest in a range of local projects which benefit the local community and the environment.
 Its main purpose is to mitigate the environmental and social impacts of the Airport’s operations and give something back to the surrounding communities who are affected by being situated in close proximity to an international airport.
 Visit www.bristolairport.co.uk/about-us/community.aspx for more details.